Causal Discovery from Temporal Data: An Overview and New Perspectives: Causal Discovery from Multivariate Time Series

 It's demonstrated in~\cite{MTS/FCM/ANM/nips/HoyerJMPS08} that the true causal structure can be identified in the ANM with nonlinear functions if the causal minimality condition holds.
 In ANM, if $x_i\to x_j$, we have $x_j = f(x_i)+u_j$, and the cause $x_i$ and additive noise $u_j$ are independent.
 If the noise $u$ is subject to non-Gaussian distribution and $f(\cdot)$ is a linear function.
 In the bivariate case $x_i\to x_j$, we can fit regression models in causal and anti-causal directions, the true orientation can be inferred by testing the independence with residuals.
 As for the multivariate case, a pairwise strategy can be adopted \cite{DBLP:conf/ANM/P2MSetting_icml_MooijJPS09}.
 The correctness of this algorithm is discussed in \cite{Peters1314/jmlr/PetersMJS14}.

 In \cite{MTS/FCM/nips_PetersJS13}, the Time Series Models with Independent Noise (\textbf{TiMINo}) is proposed, which is a causal discovery method for time series based on ANM.
-It inputs time-series data and outputs either a summary time graph or remains undecided.
-In particular, it outputs "I do not know" if no model with independent residuals is found.
-This feature, to some extent, avoids leading to wrong causal conclusions when the data is insufficient or the model is mis-specified.
+It inputs time-series data and outputs either a summary time graph or remains undecided, which avoids leading to wrong causal conclusions when the model is mis-specified or the data is insufficient.
 It leverages a similar method as that in non-temporal and multivariate setting \cite{DBLP:conf/ANM/P2MSetting_icml_MooijJPS09}.
 In detail, it tries to fit the structural equation models for time series, which can be formulated as follows:

 where error terms $u^t_j$ are jointly independent over variable index $j$ and time index $t$.
 There are several options for fitting methods $f$ such as linear models, generalized additive models, and Gaussian process regression models.
 For inferring causal relations in the additive noise model, independence tests such as cross-correlations and HSIC \cite{DBLP:conf/nips/GrettonFTSSS07} can be leveraged.